SpenceKonde/ATTinyCore/avr/extras/Ref_ChangePWMFreq.md

 TCCR1B = tccr1b;
 ```

 You can also change the Waveform Generation Mode (WGM)) - on a normal 16-bit timer this is 2 bits each in TCCR1A (0bxxxxxx10) and TCCR1B (0xbxxx43xxx) to another 8-bit mode (including the frequency and phase correct PWM option where TOP is specified by ICR1, if and only if ICR1 is set to exactly 255.
-You should probably at a minimum disable interrupts, and stop the timer, write TCCR1A, then TCCR1B, then reenable interrupts. .
+You should probably at a minimum disable interrupts, and stop the timer, write TCCR1A, then TCCR1B, then re-enable interrupts. .
 Depending on the application, you may also want to zero out TCNT1.

 Consult the datasheet for the list of WGMs that your timer supports and the values corresponding to them.